mirexan/S1.7-Annotations/README.md

 	Create a custom annotation that should allow serializing a Java object to a JSON file.
 The annotation must receive the directory where the resulting file will be placed.

+**Exercise 01 Execution**

+This exercise can be compiled by terminal instructions or builded by idle.
+In the first case, the "result" directory wich contains person.json answer will appear in the exercise directory, if the compilation and execution is done by idle, the directory will appear in  s1.7-Annotations directory.

 ### **Level 03**

 **Exercise 01**